GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-104/index.md

 ## Improved autocomplete suggestions for JavaScript objects {: #autocomplete }

-The the autocompletion for JavaScript object properties now display based on this order:
+The autocompletion for JavaScript object properties now display based on this order:

 1. Own enumerable properties
 2. Own non-enumerable properties